Messi mania peaks in Delhi as football superstar ends India tour

 - list 4 of 4NBA: LeBron James rallies Lakers to comeback victory over Suns

 “It was beautiful to receive all the love and support.
-I knew it was there, but to receive it first-hand was, well, amazing”, Messi told the crowd, speaking in Spanish, saying he will “definitely be back”.
+I knew it was there, but to receive it first-hand was, well, amazing,” Messi told the crowd, speaking in Spanish, saying he will “definitely be back”.

 Clad in a pink jersey and black trousers, Messi enthralled the audience with his charm as he kicked footballs into the crowd and obliged star-struck delegates and fans with selfies.

-Messi and his fellow stars played football with children before being presented with a T20 World Cup ticket and an Indian jersey by the chairman of the International Cricket Council (ICC) Jay Shah.
+Messi and his fellow stars played football with children before being presented with a T20 World Cup ticket and an Indian jersey by the chairman of the International Cricket Council (ICC), Jay Shah.

-India – a nation of 1.4 billion – are a cricket powerhouse, but struggles on the football pitch and are 142nd on the FIFA rankings.
+India – a nation of 1.4 billion – is a cricket powerhouse, but struggles on the football pitch and stands 142nd in the FIFA rankings.

 Former India football captain Bhaichung Bhutia took the stage with Messi, who signed Argentine jerseys for the Indian star and his family.